matiponce91/checkout_challenge/README.md

 code logic and get all the needed information.
 * repository: this is the ORM layer, potentially in charge of doing database SELECTS/INSERTS/DELETES/UPDATES
 * models: the database object representations.

+## Run project
+Once that the repository has been clone, `cd` to the base repository folder and run `docker build -t checkout_challenge .` on terminal.
+After finishing docker build, run the program doing `docker run -ti checkout_challenge`.

+## Testing
+Test would be run automatically during docker image building but also can be executed manually doing `docker run checkout_challenge pytest /usr/local/checkout_challenge/client` (to doing this you have to build the docker image first)